Applying for a student visa in Murcia, Spain

 If I am having a problem obtaining my visa, what should I do?

-You may appeal the refusal of a visa either by means of a request for reconsideration from the same diplomatic mission or consular office with one month, or by requesting a judicial review before the Supreme Court in Madrid, within two months.
+You may appeal the refusal of a visa either by means of a request for reconsideration from the same diplomatic mission or consular office with one month, or by requesting a judicial review before the Supreme Court in Madrid.

-What happens if I pay for the course and/or accommodation and my visa request is denied?
+What if I pay for the course and/or accommodation and my visa request is denied?